dankinsoid/IdeaVimMulticursor/README.md

    - Open IntelliJ IDEA
    - Go to Settings/Preferences → Plugins → Marketplace
    - Search for "VimMulticursor"
-   - Click Install and restart IDE
+   - Click Install and restart your IDE

 2. Enable the plugin:
    - Add the following line to the top of your `~/.ideavimrc` file: